 Playmore

-I’m not particularly familiar with this company, but Playmore are mainly responsible for recent pusher pieces sold by LAI like Pearl Fishery and Rick & Morty: Blips and Chitz (which was originally made without the licence as Solar System, sold by Sega Amusements).
+I’m not particularly familiar with this company, but Playmore have recently been mainly responsible for recent pusher pieces sold by LAI like Pearl Fishery and Rick & Morty: Blips and Chitz (which was originally made without the licence as Solar System, sold by Sega Amusements in European territories).
 Aforementioned UK distributor UDC was on hand at their booth, and they look set to be importing some of their newest games to Europe soon – certainly the game pictured in this photo.
+LAI may well pick them up for the States too…

 Yuto Games